Application instructions for this and all current OPB employment opportunities are available at OPB's careers page.

 OPB is a leader in public media, serving diverse communities of the Northwest with fact-based, in-depth news and information about politics, the environment, science, arts, history, and cultures; business, education and more.
 Powered by the generous support of members, OPB seeks out a variety of voices in our communities and lifts up authentic stories of the people, places, events and issues of the region, providing context and a deeper understanding.
 OPB’s independent journalism and programs are available at opb.org, on OPB Radio and OPB TV.
 Follow us on Twitter, Instagram, YouTube and Facebook.

-- Leads team that fosters an environment of belonging where diverse backgrounds, experiences, ideas and work styles are valued.
+- Leads team in a way that fosters an environment of belonging and in which diverse backgrounds, experiences, ideas and work styles are valued.

 - Supports the growth and development of team members offering coaching, recognition, and feedback to optimize performance and employee engagement.

-The editor’s schedule will largely correspond to the reporters they supervise.
-Most work will be done Monday through Friday, though some evening and weekend work should be expected.
-Most work is done in an office, studio or other indoor location with extended periods working at a computer.
-There is occasional local or regional travel required to ensure coverage.
+Most work is done in an office, studio or other indoor location with extended periods of working at a computer.
+There is occasional local or regional travel required to attend events and visit bureaus as well as some evening, early morning and weekend work to ensure coverage.

-- Bachelor’s degree in journalism, communications, or a related field, or equivalent combination of experience that provides the requisite knowledge, skills and abilities for this position.
+- Bachelor’s degree or equivalent combination of education, training and experience that provides the requisite knowledge, skills and abilities for this position.

-- Experience supervising beat reporters and fostering a sense of belonging and supporting their growth and development.
+- Supervisory experience including leading and fostering a sense of belonging, guiding team through change and supporting the growth and development of employee(s).

-- This position reports to VP News and is benefits eligible.
+- This position reports to Executive Editor, Science & Environment and is benefits eligible.